All About Hot Sauce

 Just like most foods, there are people who craft specialty hot sauce and incorporate unique flavors into the mix.
 You can find artisanal hot sauces with fruity elements such as pineapple, mango, and even blackberry.
 But most hot sauce types are defined by the region from which they originate.
 Here’s our breakdown of hot sauce styles!

-When it comes to measuring the pungency of a spicy food, experts refer to the Scoville scale.
-This system was developed in 1912 by pharmacist Wilbur Scoville as a means to measure the level of capsaicinoids (which includes all the spicy chemicals, not just capsaicin) in a particular substance.
-The unit of measure in this scale is Scoville heat units (SHU) and is a useful bit of knowledge when examining or discussing the spiciness of a particular food.
+The Scoville scale is a system that measures the level of capsaicinoids (which includes all the spicy chemicals, not just capsaicin) in a particular substance.
+It was developed in 1912 by pharmacist Wilbur Scoville.
+Its unit of measure, Scoville heat units (SHU), is used when discussing the spiciness of a particular food.
 SHUs can also be used for non-food items, such as law-enforcement-grade pepper spray, which can be anywhere between 2 to 5 million SHU.

 While tasting spiciness can be a somewhat subjective thing, measuring the chemicals on the Scoville scale provides an objective means of communicating just how hot something is.
 And while chili peppers may come in all different shapes, sizes, colors, flavors… and even spellings, the fact that spicy foods can be found in nearly every country on earth is a unifying quality.
 Humans have enjoyed hot sauce since ancient times and, as with so many foods, it can serve as an international language to bring different people together and find common ground.
 So, whether you’re seeking to challenge yourself to taste the spiciest hot sauce on the planet, or you are simply interested in exploring the nuanced flavors of artisanal sauces, there’s certainly a hot sauce out there for you to enjoy.